zedttxj/Image-Processing-Tool-with-Matlab/optional/PErosion.md

     C has indices from 1 to |A| - |B| + 1

-But under the **flipped + negated** version, the output index range becomes:
+But when we calculate A PErosion B' where B' is the **flipped + negated** version of B, the output index range becomes:

     C has indices from 1 - (|B| - 1) to |A| - 2*(|B| - 1)

 This range reflects the **symmetric spread** introduced by reversing and expanding support.

-### Partition Preservation

-Even though B is no longer a valid partition (due to reversal or negation), partition A and the resulting partion still forms a valid partition — i.e., a non-increasing, positive sequence.
+Even though B' is no longer a valid partition (due to reversal or negation), partition A and the resulting partion still forms a valid partition — i.e., a non-increasing, positive sequence.

 Why?